dareich/delayed-purge/README.md

 1. After a few seconds, you will see a nice **"Delay Purge"** menu show up.
 1. Open that menu and select the "Setup Sheets" item.
 This will add the sheets the script uses to track its important work and "Settings" sheet where you control its behavior.
 1. The script will ask for permission to run against your google account and the various data.
 This script does not export the information anywhere or provide access to any other account.
 It is completely limited to this script and your account.
 Review the code and permissions if you have concerns.
-1. The "Settings" sheet should be the curent active sheet, but if not, you and either select from the tabs at the botton of the screen, or use the "delay Purge -> Settings" menu to activate it.
+1. The "Settings" sheet should be the curent active sheet, but if not, you can either select from the tabs at the botton of the screen, or use the "delay Purge -> Settings" menu to activate it.
 1. Make sure the default "delete me label" matches the label you setup above.
 Add an email if you want detailed, daily reports.

 # Testing and Scheduling